Your FAFSA questions answered

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The Free Application for Federal Student Aid, also known as the FAFSA, is how you apply for federal student aid and some state and institutional aid.
 Filling out the FAFSA can be a confusing process, and if you don’t fill it out correctly, you could forfeit your eligibility for financial aid.
-Here’s everything you need to know about the application before applying.
+Here’s everything you need to know about the application before you fill it out.

 Through the FAFSA, you can receive federal work-study, federal grants and federal student loans.
 It may also open up state-based grants or college-specific scholarships.
 If you qualify for any need-based federal aid based on your FAFSA information, your school will let you know in your financial aid offer letter.